-Meditation – The Remover of Obstacles
+Meditation – The Remover of Obstacles (Hasitha Illa)

-If I had told my 10-year-old self that I’d grow up someday to become a content and successful woman, I would have never believed myself then!
+If I had told my 10-year-old self that I would grow up someday to become a content and successful woman, I would have never believed myself then!

 When I was a child, I was diagnosed with a rare neurological disease called Friedreich’s Ataxia.
 It affected my walking, my speech, and my heart.
 It was mentally very, very exhausting.
 Heartfulness meditation was a boon to my life.
 It was practiced by my grandfather who introduced it to my parents and then, me.
 Initially, I was extremely adamant not to incorporate this into my routine however, the day I started my practice was when I actually started living my life!